kawsarjoy/rolepermission/readme.md

 ```

 ---
+## Credit Notes
+This package readme file is inspired from [laravel-roles](https://github.com/jeremykenedy/laravel-roles)

 ## Config File
 You can change connection for models, slug separator, models path and there is also a handy pretend feature.
 Have a look at config file for more information.